apache/accumulo-website/_docs-2/administration/in-depth-install.md

 ### Hostnames in configuration files

 Accumulo has a number of configuration files which can contain references to other hosts in your network.
-While IP address, short hostnames, or fully qualified domain names (FQDN) are all technically valid, it is good practice to always use FQDNs for both Accumulo and other processes in your Hadoop cluster.
+While IP addresses, short hostnames, or fully qualified domain names (FQDN) are all technically valid, it is good practice to always use FQDNs for both Accumulo and other processes in your Hadoop cluster.
 Failing to consistently use FQDNs can have unexpected consequences in how Accumulo uses the FileSystem.